2014 HSC Rules and Procedures guide

 - answering questions regarding the assessment task, examination or submitted work under investigation, to demonstrate their knowledge, understanding and skills.

-(i) After the final HSC examination, you can obtain your rank order for assessment in each course via Students Online.
+(i) After the final HSC examination, you can obtain your rank order for assessment in each course via your Students Online account.
 If you feel that your placement in any course is not correct, you should talk to your teacher immediately.
 If you are still not satisfied that the ranking is correct, you may apply to your principal for a review.

 (ii) There is no provision for a review of the marks you received for individual assessment tasks.
 Reviews are limited to the assessment process.
 The only matters that the school will consider are whether or not: